Global and Community Practice

 Program Delivery

-The Global and Community Practice (GCP) concentration is offered through an online format.
-For regular standing students, the first year of the degree will be hybrid delivery, and the second year will be solely online, completing a total 54 credits.
-For advanced standing students, the entire degree will be online, and only need to complete 30 credits.
+The Global and Community Practice (GCP) specialization is offered entirely online.- If you are a regular standing student choosing the full-time option, the foundational credits during your first year will be delivered in a hybrid format that includes a mix of both in-person and online learning, and the second year will be solely online, completing a total 54 credits.

 Sequence charts to be used for advising purposes only.
 Our program is a cohort model.
 It is important to follow the course sequence that applies to the cohort with which you entered.
 If you do not progress according to that course sequence, you may need to wait a year before being able to resume classes.